Abimael Guzman, the leader of the Shining Path, will not be forgiven.

 The bodies of those killed have been interred in a white mausoleum in the town cemetery, surrounded by pine and eucalyptus trees, since 2003.

-On the Plaza de Armas village square, a pyramid-shaped monument bears.
+The is commemorated with a pyramid-shaped monument in the Plaza de Armas village square.
 Brief News from Washington Newsday.